GeoscienceAustralia/dea-knowledge-hub/docs/guides/setup/NCI/basics.rst

 Australian Research Environment
 ===============================

-The easiest access to Digital Earth Australia on the NCI is via the :term:`Australian Research Environment<ARE>`.
-ARE has full access to the NCI Gadi_ :term:`HPC` Supercomputer, allowing you to run analyses using DEA at scale through your web browser via either an interactive Virtual Desktop environment or by executing code in JupyterLab Notebooks.
+The easiest way to access Digital Earth Australia on the NCI is via the :term:`Australian Research Environment<ARE>`.
+ARE has full access to the NCI Gadi_ :term:`HPC` Supercomputer, allowing you to run analyses using DEA at scale through your web browser via either an interactive JupyterLab session, or a Virtual Desktop environment.

 For more information on ARE see the `NCI's
 ARE User Guide <https://opus.nci.org.au/display/Help/ARE+User+Guide>`_.